The Jack-O-Lantern Lax Classic will use NCAA rules as a guideline with the following exceptions.

 - Overtime is sudden death until a winner.
 A 30-second break after regulation, no side change.
 One additionally 30 second time out per team for Overtime.

-CLEARING COUNTS – NCAA counts will be in effect for 2024-2026 with a 20-second count to cross the midline.
+CLEARING COUNTS – NCAA counts will be in effect on Sunday ONLY for 2025-2028 with a 20-second count to cross the midline.

 STICKS – BOTH NCAA & Federation sticks are legal